Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 1. Create a Render account
 2. Connect our Render account to our Github account
+3. Configure our Flask app for Render
-3. Create a Render app via their web launcher
+4. Create a Render app via their web launcher
-4. Create a PostgreSQL database in Render
+5. Create a PostgreSQL database in Render
 6. Setup and initialize the database in Render via the CLI
 7. Set the environment variables for our Render app
 8. Verify